Pratik-dhangar/Job-Portal/README.md

 - Register as a Job Seeker or Employer.
 - Employers can post and manage jobs.
 - Job Seekers can browse jobs and apply with a resume.
-- Both roles can manage their applications and jobs.

 ## Tech Stack